subfission/Belati/README.md

 - Ubuntu 16.04 x86_64
 - Arch Linux x86_64
 - CentOS 7
-- Debian Jessie
+- Debian Stretch
 - MacOS

 ## Python Requirements

-This tool not compatible with Python 3.
+This tool not compatible with Python 3 or pip 10.
 I need to migrate this later.
 So use python v2.7 instead!

 ## Why Need Root Privilege?